shirakaba/react-nativescript-site/docs/core-concepts/styling.md

 cv.width = "100px";
 ```

 It's not clear why the convenience property `cv.width` exists as well as `cv.width`, and if anything it's bewildering.
-However, as it's an underlying property of NativeScript Core, React NativeScript has decided to reflect both ways of setting the styles:
+However, as it's an underlying feature of NativeScript Core, React NativeScript has decided to reflect both ways of setting the styles:

 ```tsx
 <contentView width={100} style={{ width: 100 }} />